strimzi/strimzi.github.io/_posts/2019-04-17-accessing-kafka-part-1.md

 ---

 Scalability is one of the flagship features of Apache Kafka.
-It is achieved by partitioning the data and distributing them across multiple brokers.
+It is achieved by partitioning the data and distributing the partitions across multiple brokers.
 Such data sharding has also a big impact on how Kafka clients connect to the brokers.
 This is especially visible when Kafka is running within a platform like Kubernetes but is accessed from outside of that platform.
 This blog-series will explain how Kafka and its clients work and how Strimzi deals with it to make it accessible for clients running outside of Kubernetes.